-Just in case you don't recognise the name, you may know me instead as Henry, Fan, Poe, Poetry, Albert, Intrigued, Dawtrina, Chewy, Twin, English or Halberto.
+Just in case you don't recognise the name, you may know me instead as Henry, Fan, Poe, Poetry, Albert, Intrigued, Dawtrina, Chewy, Twin, English, Halberto or even Count Chaos.
 All these, and no doubt many others, are li'l ol' me.
 Even though I've lived in Arizona since 2004, I am not yet Hank Chuck Frank.
 I am, however, a centenarian Venezuelan woman on Facebook.
 I figure that if they want to data mine me, they should have fun doing so.

 There's a lot here at dawtrina.com so I created a site map to help you around.
 Otherwise just browse, explore and enjoy, but please e-mail me if you have any problems.